 No-bullshit-guide on installing local cloud infrastructure using Ubuntu 14.04 LTS MAAS, from a mere metal computer.

-The Ubuntu MAAS configuration has separate MAAS Regional Controller Server and MAAS Cluster Controller Server.
-However in a small local cloud implementation we could install both server in a single MAAS Controller Server.
-The MAAS Controller Server could control several networks using each network adapter of the MAAS Server, so we can expand the local cloud network.
+The Ubuntu MAAS configuration suppose to have separate physical MAAS Regional Controller Server and MAAS Cluster Controller Server.
+However in a small local cloud implementation we could install both server in a single physical MAAS Controller Server.
+The MAAS Controller Server could control several networks using each network adapter, so the local cloud network can be extended.

-The bold underline text are variable that you can change.
+The bold underline text are variable that you can change according to your preferences.

 Lets get it done:

 Download the Ubuntu 14.04 LTS Server 64 bit .iso file, write it to a disk.
 Just in case you read this at later date, the Ubuntu might already release other version so the link above wont be LTS.
 You’ll be able to find the 14.04 LTS version in releases.ubuntu.comI use ImgBurn to burn it on Windows 7.

 - Check BIOS of the target machine (MAAS Server), disable all feature that you don’t need.
 You don’t need MAAS server to sing a song, disable audio, etc.